meinert/jarjar-newsfeed/README.md

  - Be creative
  - Any code is better than no code
  - Working code is better than any code
+ - You can use TypeScript and/or JavaScript
+ - You are not restricted to libraries that are currently used in this project

  ## Where to start
  1. Fork this project